Fundamentals of Compositional Rewriting Theory: Conclusions

 Our results are based on a new formalism that expresses the required categorical structure in terms of certain fibrational structures together with a small number of axioms specific to the case of rewriting.
 One particularly significant aspect of our approach is that it provides an intrinsic, and cognitively convenient, structuring of the very large number of lemmata used in graph transformation whose statements and proofs are scattered across the literature.
 We hope that this higher-level structuring will aid the process of formalizing this area of mathematics via proof assistants such as \texttt{Coq}~\cite{bertot2013interactive}, \texttt{Isabelle/HOL}~\cite{nipkow2002isabelle}, or \texttt{Lean}~\cite{conf/cade/MouraKADR15}.

-In this paper, the approach enables more compact proofs and, indeed, we feel that the \kl{associativity theorem} would simply not be possible to express without these means.
-We are convinced that additional benefit may be extracted from this general setting: most notably, we have not yet investigated the domain ``functor'' (cf.\ Remark~\ref{rem:hCompDom}) which, we hope, could provide further means to simplify the definition of our key technical notion of \kl{compositional rewriting double categories}.
-Moreover, it would be interesting to study some other semantics, such PBPO(+)~\cite{CORRADINI2019213,10.1007/978-3-030-78946-6_4} or AGREE~\cite{Corradini_2015} rewriting, from this new viewpoint; and also to prove additional key theorems, such as local confluence, as this would increase our confidence in the general applicability of this kind of framework.
+In this paper, the approach already enables more compact proofs and, indeed, we feel that the \kl{associativity theorem} would simply not be possible to express without these means.
+We are convinced that additional benefit may be extracted from this general setting.